xackery/peq-expansions/0-classic.md

 #### Items that may be unexpected on classic launch
 * [ ] Bag of the Tinkers is sold by Marfen Binkdurple in Solusek's Eye
 #### Items obtainable only during classic
-Please note that on live, some of these items were retroactively nerfed, removing the prenerf version.
-However, everything listed below will have a prenerf instance that retains it's stats forever until you manually patch it.
-Any file that was retroactively nerfed will have a * on the item name.
 * [ ] Lustrous Russet drops in Plane of Fear until Kunark
 * [ ] Box of Abu-Kar is a global rare drop off mobs level 35+ until Kunark
 * [ ] Rubicite will drop in Cazic thule until Kunark